HumzaProfessional/Networking_and_IoT_projects/Smart Agriculture: Zigbee_based_crop_data_collector/README.md

 This project explores how IoT systems can be used to collect environmental data for agricultural monitoring.

 Version 1 is a working prototype built with a Raspberry Pi, a DHT11 temperature and humidity sensor, and AWS cloud services.
 The prototype collects environmental readings, publishes them to AWS IoT Core, and evaluates the readings using crop-specific thresholds.
+This was done under a time crunch, so not everything envisoned could be realized.

 Version 2 is the proposed full-scale design.
 It expands the prototype into a partitioned wireless sensor network using Zigbee communication, crop-specific sensor zones, local cluster heads, a gateway layer, and cloud-based processing(e.g dashboard, alert system,